SalmanDMA/react_salman-dwi-maulana-akbar/11 Event Handling/README.md

 ## Description

 This is my eleventh assignment from the Alterra program, and here I created my third React project.
-In this assignment, I built a to-do list with increased difficulty compared to the previous ones, as I tackled event handling in React.
+In this assignment, I built a to-do list with increased difficulty compared to the previous ones, as I tackled event handling in React and this project i use class component.

 ## Technology